plasticuproject/blog/content/posts/Console-Write-Up.md

 ![](/images/console/pics/12.png#center)

-When we log in we successfully authenticate and obtain the challenge flag in a debug alert box!
+The password is valid, allowing us to successfully authenticate and obtain the challlenge flag in a debug alert box!

 ![](/images/console/pics/13.png#center)

-We now have access to all the server side features of the **PHP Console**!
+We now have access to all the server-side features of the **PHP Console**!

 ******